 If I were a parent whose child attended this school, I would give the principal all this information.
 If he continued to allow teachers to use candy as a reward, I would notify the superintendent of schools and the board of education.

 This is not overreacting.
 We cannot risk the health of our children because of ignorance or obstinacy.
-What appears to be an inexpensive solution to problematic behavior by this principal and his teachers, will costs us millions of dollars in the long term.
+What appears to be an inexpensive solution to problematic behavior by this principal and his teachers, will cost us millions of dollars in the long term.